heyvaleria/heyvaleria.github.io/about.md

 consultant at [thoughtbot](https://thoughtbot.com/).
 I am from Pisa, Italy.

-I specialize in Ruby on Rails for web applications, but I am happy to work in other parts of the stack, and using other languages: frontend, backend, mobile development, some SRE.
+My expertise is Ruby on Rails for web applications, but I am happy to work in other parts of the stack, and using other languages: frontend, backend, mobile development, some SRE.